-Friendship songs to listen to in April: a collection of classics themed around new encounters
+Friendship songs to listen to in April: a curated selection of tracks themed around new encounters!

-In Japan, April marks the start of a new fiscal and school year, and it’s a time when many people begin life in new environments such as schools and workplaces.
+April marks the start of a new school and business year in Japan, and many people begin life in new environments like schools and workplaces.

-In this article, we’ll introduce a selection of friendship songs perfect for April.
+In this article, we introduce friendship songs perfect for April.

 - Cheer songs to listen to in April.
 Uplifting tunes that color the spring.